230 total entries across 2 section(s)

 MISPLAYAn incorrect move that violates board configuration rules.

-NASPA (NORTH AMERICAN SCRABBLE PLAYERS ASSOCIATION)The organization that oversees competitive Scrabble in North America and maintains the NWL lexicon.
+NASPA (NORTH AMERICAN SCRABBLE PLAYERS ASSOCIATION)An organization that oversees competitive Scrabble in North America and maintains the NWL lexicon.
 See https://www.scrabbleplayers.org/.

 NATURAL (NATURAL BINGO)A bingo played using only the 7 tiles on your rack, without using an existing letter on the board (that is, a 7-letter word placed fresh on the board).